 Once you’ve captured the screen’s image, you can also paste the captured screen into a photo editing program of your choice.
 Windows 10 comes with a couple of great options you can already use for this right from the start or there are others you might like from third-party developers.

-Unlike a PC, there is no way to freeze the Chromebook using some of the key combinations we discussed earlier.
-However, you can still do the screenshot or image capture methods we talked about with the PC.
+Unlike a PC, there is no way to freeze the Chromebook using some key combinations we discussed earlier.
+However, you can still do the screenshot or image capture methods we discussed with the PC.

-1. To take a full screenshot, you can use the ‘Ctrl + F5’ key combination.
+1. To take a full screenshot, use the ‘Ctrl + F5’ key combination.
 This will take an image capture of your Chromebook’s entire screen.

-2. If you would like to capture only a partial portion of the screen at the time, you can use ‘Shift + Ctrl + F5’ instead.
-Once done, you’ll simply drag using the touchscreen to select the portions of the display you wish to capture.
+2. If you want to capture only a partial portion of the screen at the time, you can use ‘Shift + Ctrl + F5’ instead.
+Once done, you’ll drag using the touchscreen to select the portions of the display you wish to capture.

 Smaller than either a desktop PC or Chromebook, Apple’s iPad is a popular choice among people who need a powerful computer in tablet form.
 Just like the PC or Chromebook, there are ways to freeze the screen on the iPad if you wish.